atakanozguryildiz/myblog/content/portfolio/psycopg2-wrapper.md

 Very simple psycopg2 wrapper for executing sql commands with one line code.
 It manages database connections and cursor easily.
 It' s developed for basic usages.

-It manages database connection with client side connection pool.
+It uses client side connection pool and connection size is configurable.
 It uses client side cursor.
+It manages creating and closing of cursors and connections.
+It has easy interface to execute query, only one method.
 It uses transaction block for crud(insert-update-delete-select) operations.
 It uses auto commit mode for non crud operations.